meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ### Tips

 - Agent Runtime deployments can take 4 to 8 minutes as Google Cloud provisions the serverless container infrastructure.
-- You can inspect your deployed reasoning engine in the Google Cloud Console under **Agent Platform > Deployments**.
+- You can inspect your deployed reasoning engine in the Google Cloud Console under *Agent Platform > Deployments*.

 ## Challenge 3: Badge, Please!

 ### Introduction

-Traditional cloud workloads often share broad service accounts across multiple services.
+Traditional cloud workloads often share service accounts across multiple services.
 If a service account is overprivileged or credentials leak, attackers can access unrelated corporate data.

-**Agent Identity** solves this by providing a strongly attested, cryptographic identity based on the **SPIFFE standard** tied directly to the lifecycle of each agent.
+*Agent Identity* solves this by providing an identity tied directly to the lifecycle of each agent.
 Unlike standard service accounts:

 - Agent identities cannot be shared across multiple unrelated workloads.
 - They cannot be impersonated from untrusted environments.
-- Tokens are bound to the agent's unique cryptographic certificate via **Context-Aware Access (CAA)** and mTLS, making stolen tokens un-replayable.
+- Tokens are bound to the agent's unique cryptographic certificate via *Context-Aware Access (CAA)* and mTLS, making stolen tokens un-replayable.

 In this challenge, you will govern your deployed agent by configuring its Agent Identity and granting precise, least-privilege permissions.